AlicePidd/ClimateRefugiaAusMPAs/README.md

 ## Workflow

 Earth System Model (ESM) outputs used in this study and the associated code were obtained from publicly available data nodes via the Earth System Grid Federation MetaGrid (<https://esgf.nci.org.au/search>).
-Workflow for downloading, wrangling, and processing ESMs can be followed in the <i>hotrstuff</i> package and GitHub repo (Buenafe, Schoeman, & Everett 2024) at <https://github.com/SnBuenafe/hotrstuff> .
+Workflow for downloading, wrangling, and processing ESMs can be followed in the `hotrstuff` package and GitHub repo (Buenafe, Schoeman, & Everett 2024) at <https://github.com/SnBuenafe/hotrstuff> .

 In addition to data preparation scripts relevant to the case study region (here, continental Australia), this repo includes general code for computing and plotting the following metrics of marine climate exposure: